HOW CAN WE ASSIST?

 How Can I Obtain a Consular Report of Death of a U.S. Citizen Abroad?

 The Report of Death of a U.S. Citizen Abroad is a document that is necessary to settle legal and estate matters in the United States.
 The American Citizen Services Section of the U.S. Embassy in Zagreb can issue up to 20 copies of the document to the next-of-kin.
-Please email ZagrebACS@state.gov to start the process.
+Please email ZagrebACS@state.gov with the following information:

-- The most recent U.S. passport, or other proof of citizenship; e.g. a naturalization certificate, a U.S. birth certificate, a consular Report of Birth;
+- Most recent U.S. passport, or other proof of U.S. citizenship, e.g. a naturalization certificate, a U.S. birth certificate, a consular Report of Birth.

 - Medical certificate showing date and hour and cause of death, signed by the local physician.